amsnyder/s3_demo/README.md

 - stored your AWS credentials file in `~/.aws/credentials`
 - a bucket created that you can read and write to, with versioning enabled

+For help setting up your account and credentials, please see [these instructions](https://github.com/amsnyder/s3_demo/blob/main/usgs_access.md).

 ### A quick note: